MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-auth-ios-sign-up-sign-in-sign-out.md

     }
     ```

-You have successfully completed all the necessary steps to sign out a user on your app..
+You have successfully completed all the necessary steps to sign out a user on your app.
 Build and run your application.
 If all good, you should be able to select sign out button to successfully sign out.

 ## Next Steps